doseiai/dosei/proxy/README.md

 > :warning: Unstable Release!
-> This a work in progress of te migration of our internal proxy to Rust.
+> This is a work in progress for the migration of our internal proxy to Rust.
 > Expect breaking changes.
 Use at your own risk.

 # Dosei Proxy